Primary

 One front raise, one lateral raise, one bent-over rear delt fly—that's one rep. Maintain strict form on each component; don't let fatigue degrade your technique.
 Use very light weight; the accumulated fatigue across three movements makes even 5-10 lbs challenging by set end.

-Want Dumbbell Raise Complex in your program?
+See where Dumbbell Raise Complex fits in your weekly plan

 Stand holding light dumbbells at your sides.